Carlveen/alx-low_level_programming/README.md

-My first readme on C programming
+my redme in c programming